Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application: Deep Learning for Time Series

 \textbf{Activation functions:} An activation function is a non-linear function\footnote{An exception is the linear activation function, which is used when the output data type is continuous.} that defines the output of a perceptron from a given set of inputs and weights.
 Relevant ones in our paper are: 1) for LSTM, we use hyperbolic tangent as an activation for the memory cell state and sigmoid for recurrent input, forget, and output gates 2) for FCDNN, we use the rectified linear unit dense layers.
 The output layer of the model is a dense layer with a softmax activation function that calculates a probability for every possible class, which represents the unique beam identifier as motivated in \eqref{eq:beam_selection}.

 \textbf{Initialization:} For both LSTM and FCDNN we initialize the bias to zeros and the weights according to the Glorot algorithm, such that the variance of the activations are the same across every layer.
 This helps prevent or minimize gradient saturation \cite{pmlr-v9-glorot10a}.
-It is a practice that has been used extensively to optimize nonconvex functions though a convergence may not be guaranteed \cite{Goodfellow-et-al-2016}.
+It an extensively used practice to optimize nonconvex functions though convergence may not be guaranteed \cite{Goodfellow-et-al-2016}.

 \textbf{Optimizer:} To find the cost optimal weights, we use the adaptive moments (Adam) optimizer \cite{KingmaB14}.
 Adam has benefits of being computationally efficient, uses the second moment to accelerate the descent, with little memory being required.
 Besides the learning rate which dictates the descent rate, other important parameters are 1) the batch size, which is the number of training samples in one optimizer step and 2) the number of epochs, which is the number of times the complete dataset is visited as part of the training phase.